cuiyongbo/hello-world/my_wiki/algorithms/path_finding_alg_note.rst

         # Manhattan distance on a square grid
         return abs(a.x-b.x) + abs(a.y-b.y)

-    # Greedy-first search using distance to dest
+    # Greedy Best-first-search using distance to dest
     frontier = PriorityQueue()
     frontier.put(src, 0)
     came_from = {}